Create training samples

 - Click Run.

-The tool may take a few minutes to run, depending on your hardware and whether you are running on CPU, GPU, or RAM.
+The tool will take several minutes to run, depending on your hardware and whether you are running on CPU, GPU, or RAM.

 - Save the project.